Tourtalk Tour Guide Systems

-It would be impossible for the company representative to communicate with the guests as hearing protection is required.
+It would be impossible for the company representative to communicate with the guests, as hearing protection is required.
 The company representative speaks into a noise reduction headset connected to a transmitter.
 The guests each have a receiver with noise reduction headset to hear the message.
-The guests can ask questions back to the company representative by speaking into their headset.
-The company representative can remove the talking rights of the guests at any time to control the proceedings.
+The guests can ask questions to the company representative by speaking into their headset.
+The company representative can remove the talking rights of the guests at any time, to control the proceedings in an orderly way.

 A lecturer needs to communicate to a university class on a field trip.

 The students are spread out across a large area.
 The lecturer cannot compete with the wind, ambient noise and distance to speak to the group.
 As the Tourtalk transmitter has a long range, the guide can talk into a microphone without having to shout.
 The students can clearly hear every word by using a receiver with headphones.
 The lecturer can check how many receivers are connected to their transmitter in real-time via the transmitter’s OLED screen.
 The lecturer can also call the students to gather, creating an alarm in the headphones and causing the receivers to vibrate, ensuring all students return to the lecturer when required to.

 As all Tourtalk systems have multiple channels, separate tours can take place within the same venue at the same time.